yashbhargava1992/stingray/joss/paper.md

 # Summary

 Stingray is an Astropy-affiliated [@astropy2013; @astropy2022] Python package that brings advanced timing techniques to the wider astronomical community, with a focus on high-energy astrophysics, but built on top of general-purpose classes and methods that are designed to be easily adapted and extended to other use cases.
-Stingray was previously described in [@stingrayjoss; @stingrayapj].
+Stingray was previously described by @stingrayjoss and @stingrayapj.
 Its core functionality comprises Fourier-based analyses [@bachettihuppenkothen], but the package has expanded significantly over time in both scope and functionality.
 In this paper we describe the improvements to the software in the last ~5 years.

 # Background

 Time series analysis concerns the detection, characterization and modeling quantities that vary with time.
 This variability might be strictly periodic like a metronome, quasi-periodic like our heart beat, or stochastic, like the vibration of the ground during an earthquake.
 Celestial objects are known to be change in brightness over time, driven by a diverse range of physical processes.
 Time scales range from sub-milliseconds to billions of years.
 For example, the rotation of some pulsars, extremely dense stellar remnants, can be tracked over time and be considered almost like a cosmic clock.
 Other applications require complex modeling, including the study of the signals produced by the complicated interplay, propagation and partial re-emission of the light emitted by different regions around an accreting black hole.
-These studies require techniques that blend together traditional time series analysis and modeling of wavelength-dependent spectra [@uttley].
+These studies require techniques that blend together traditional time series analysis and modeling of wavelength-dependent spectra [@uttley; @bachettihuppenkothen].

 # Statement of need
 Until 2015, the techniques described above were used by competing Groups using their own in-house codes.
 Very few of them were shared publicly, often with poor documentation and/or based on commercial or niche programming languages.
 Stingray brought them to the general astronomical community, and is now used worldwide, especially by young students.